pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence.
+Requires Message Persistence: enable for your key in the Admin Portal.

-Remove messages from the history of a specific channel.
+Remove messages from a specific channel’s history.

 Required setting:
-- Enable Delete-From-History in Admin Portal.
-- Initialize SDK with a secret key.
+- Enable Delete-From-History in Admin Portal and initialize SDK with a secret key.

 ### Method(s)